Gluten-Free Lemon Poppy Seed Muffins

 What is your ideal texture for a muffin?
 In my opinion, the perfect muffin is light and a little crumbly BUT it holds up on it’s own without falling apart in your hand.

-How to Make the BEST Healthy Lemon Poppy Seed Muffins
+How to Make Gluten-Free Lemon Poppy Seed Muffins

 - Preheat the oven to 400 degrees F

-- Add in the butter, coconut oil, milk, lemon juice and vanilla extract
+- Add the butter, eggs, milk, greek yogurt and vanilla extract

 - Mix until fully combined

-- Fold in the flour(s), baking powder and baking soda
+- Fold in the flour, baking powder and baking soda

 - Let the batter rest for 30 minutes to 1 hour

-- Using about ΒΌ cup, fill every other muffin liner with batter.
+- Using a 2 tbsp cookie scoop or spoon, fill every other muffin liner with batter.
 The liners should be filled to just below the top

-- Bake for 8 minutes then reduce the oven temperature to 350 degrees F. Bake for an additional 8-10 minutes
+- Bake for 8 minutes at 400 degrees F then reduce the oven temperature to 350 degrees F. Bake for an additional 13-15 minutes

-- The muffins are done when slightly golden on top and a toothpick comes out clean
+- The muffins are done when slightly golden on top and edges.
+A toothpick should also come out of the center clean

 Key factors to making these muffins perfect

-- Prepping Your Muffin Tin - make sure you line your muffin tins with greased muffin liners. i use coconut oil spray for all of my sweet recipes.
+- Prepping Your Muffin Tin – make sure you line your muffin tins with muffin liners.
+You can also spray with nonstick but muffin liners make the removal process easier.

-- Lemon Juice - Some recipes only call for lemon zest in the recipe, but I prefer to use only lemon juice.
-It adds the perfect punch of lemon without any chunks of zest.
+- Lemon Juice and Zest – Some recipes only call for lemon zest or juice, however, I prefer to use both.
+It creates the perfect punch of lemon flavor in every bite!

 Frequently Asked Questions

 Yes!
-The regular all purpose flour will give you the same result.
+The regular all purpose flour will give you the same result and you can substitute at a 1:1 ratio.

-I use almond milk but you can also use regular milk or the milk you prefer.
-The only milk I don't recommend using is coconut milk.
-That will change the texture and be a strong flavor to add.
+I use whole milk but you can also use any milk you prefer.
+The only milk I don’t recommend using is coconut milk.
+That could change the texture and would be a strong flavor to add.

 Yes!
 You can add fruit such as blueberries, raspberries and blackberries.
 I recommend using fresh so that the batter consistency remains the same.
 You can also get creative with different flavorings/extracts.

-Store in an airtight container for up to 5 days or in the freezer for up to 1 month.
+Store in an airtight container for up to 5 days at room temperature (or in the fridge) or in the freezer for up to 1 month.

 Ingredients